skarlekar/smart-quora/README.md

 ### Issue 2 - Dealing with _DoubleSpenders_
 Having dealt with tokenless spenders should bring a level of sanity in the SmartQuora economy, it still leaves the problem of _Double Spending_ possible.
 This is where _Inquirers_ can rapidly create questions offering up stake before previous questions are awarded thereby depleting there coffers leaving a negative balance in their accounts from future awards.
 #### Solution 2
-One solution to this issue is to create a Escrow asset which keeps d
+One solution to this issue is to create a Escrow asset which deducts the offer from the inquirer's account as soon as they pose a question.

 > Written with [StackEdit](https://stackedit.io/).